- Common Pleas Court

 Submit Request Online: Jury Duty Portal

-(1) The juror has a medical or mental condition that prevents their service.
-A statement from your physician on their letterhead must be submitted detailing why you are unable to serve.
+NOTE: A statement from your physician on their letterhead must be submitted detailing why you are unable to serve.

 (3) The juror was convicted of a felony AND is currently on community control or probation.

-(4) The juror is 75 years of age or over.
-No medical statement is needed.
+NOTE: No medical statement is needed.
 If you would like this excuse to be permanent, please indicate such.

-(5) Jury service will cause an extreme financial hardship.
-To demonstrate hardship, please include the following: A letter from employer stating you will not be paid while on jury service; A letter from yourself explaining why jury service is a hardship
+NOTE: To demonstrate hardship, please include the following: A letter from the employer stating you will not be paid while on jury service; A letter from yourself explaining why jury service is a hardship.

 (6) The juror is the caregiver for an ill or disabled family member.

 (7) The juror is a stay-at-home parent during the day AND their children are not school-aged.
-You must submit a letter stating you are a stay-at-home parent, and the ages of your children.
+You must submit a letter stating you are a stay-at-home parent and the ages of your children.

 (8) The juror is a student.
 NOTE: Please submit a copy of your class schedule.